cdapio/coopr/coopr-docs/docs/source/installation/ui-config.rst

 SSL configuration requires these steps: (the first two steps are only necessary once per machine)

-- Create a SSL certificate and key
+- Create PEM encoded SSL certificate and key
-- Put the certificate and key in position
+- Put the certificate and key in place (e.g. in /etc/pki/tls/certs/ and /etc/pki/tls/private/, see below)
 - Set the environment variables shown below, to describe the locations
 - Set and export the variables
 - Correctly configure the UI (next step)